Aquarthur/dotfiles/README.md

 # Dotfiles

 My dotfiles.
-I'm not a particularly avid user of tools like vim so for now I only have a `.zshrc` and `.aliases`.
+I'm not a particularly avid user of tools like vim so for now I only have a `.zshrc` and `.zaliases`.

+## Installation

+To install these dotfiles, run `./bootstrap.sh`. **Please note**: this will replace existing configuration files in your home directory, so be careful!

+## ZSH

-## Performance
+### Performance

 On my local machine, zsh is up and ready to use in just under ~0.05s, as seen below (the `startup_check` function is defined in `.zshrc`):